 Collective Unrest is an underground political resistance magazine.
 The poetry, fiction, essays, photography, visual art, music, and otherwise contained herein are meant to produce a feeling of humanity, unity, unrest, social justice, and urgency.
-This space exists as a sounding board, driven to better the existence of all people.

 We do not believe in hatred, we do not promote violence, and we do not accept ignorance.
 We hate that we even have to say this but we do NOT tolerate racism, homophobia, xenophobia, fatphobia, sexism, transphobia, agism, ableism, misandry, misogyny, or any other forms of bigotry.